 Following our previous blog post: What is sublimation printing?, this week we’re going to look closer at sublimation’s brother: cut & sew.

-Most garments that are printed or embroidered, are off the shelf, pre-made, blank garments.
-Like many of those purchased from the A.M.
-Shop.
-However, people use cut and sew to make their garments a little more unique.
+Most garments that are printed or embroidered, are created using off the shelf, pre-made, blank garments.
+Like many of those that can be purchased from our Online Shop.
+However, people can use cut and sew to make their garments a little more unique.

 Put simply, cut and sew is used to denote a garment (like a t-shirt), that has been customised from “raw” fabric, instead of simply being printed onto a pre-made, off the shelf garment.

 Cut and sew may simply be the augmentation of an existing garment.
 For example, changing the sleeve design, or adding pockets to an existing pre-made garment.
 This is often used when sublimation printing a t-shirt to allow for different designs to be printed onto sleeves.
 Or it can be the manufacture of a complete garment from scratch.